-Our composition graduates have been employed as arrangers, orchestrators, music copyists, audio engineers, conductors and teachers.
+Our graduates are employed as arrangers, orchestrators, music copyists, audio engineers, conductors and teachers.
 They work for:

-Scholarships are available to help you pursue your education.
+Scholarships are available to help you pursue your degree.
 These scholarships are awarded based on creative potential, involvement in the program and academic achievement.

 The College of Music is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This distinction means the college meets or exceeds strict academic standards for excellence in education.

-Because success in the Composition program requires a high caliber of musicianship, you are expected to have significant performance experience and some background in music theory.
+Because success in the Composition program requires a high caliber of musicianship, you're expected to have significant performance experience and some background in music theory.
 Familiarity with a wide variety of music is also important.